SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/complex-conditions-problems/complex-conditions-problems/problem-sums-of-3-numbers.md

 ![](/assets/chapter-8-1-images/06.Sums-3-numbers-01.png)

-## Composing a Frame for the Solution
+## Composing a Template for the Solution

 We have to check if the **sum** of a pair of numbers is equal to the third number.
 We have three possible cases:
 * a + b = c
 * a + c = b
 * b + c = a

-We will write a **frame**, which will later be complemented by the required code.
+We will write a **template**, which will later be complemented by the required code.
 If none of the above three conditions is met, we will make our program print "**No**".

 ![](/assets/chapter-8-1-images/06.Sums-3-numbers-02.png)

-## Writing Code in the Frame
+## Writing Code in the Template

 We now have to understand the order in which the **two addends** will be written in the output of the program.
 For this purpose, we will create **a nested condition** that checks which one of the two numbers is the larger one.
 In the first case, it will look like this: